open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 ### SQS (Lambda tracing active)

-Active tracing in Lambda means a Lambda runtime invocation span `Span Lambda` will be exported to X-Ray.
+Active tracing in Lambda means a Lambda runtime invocation span `Span Lambda` will be exported to X-Ray by the infrastructure (not instrumentation).
 In this case, all of the above is the same except `Span ProcBatch` will have a parent of `Span Lambda`.
+This means the hierarchy looks like:

+Span Lambda --> Span ProcBatch --> Span Proc1 (links to Span Prod1 and Span Prod2)
+                               \-> Span Proc2 (links to Span Prod1 and Span Prod2)